sambird1/ML_Coursework2/README.md

 config_example.json
 Contains example format for config.json file (not tracked) so individual team members can set their own local filepath locations without needing to amend the main python file.

+alternate_read
+Contains a couple of lines to read in all bird labels and part locations into DataFrames for easy viewing.
+Problem with parsing in the attributes and still working on best way toget image data in the dfs.
+New csv files can be found in your emails.